HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Extension Paths

-In FHIR, extensions are represented as elements in pre-existing arrays designated for this purpose.
-Every resource has an extension and a modifierExtension array at the top level, inherited from DomainResource.
-Every element in the resource also has a pre-existing extension array, inherited from [Element](https://www.hl7.org/fhir/element.html).
-These arrays contain elements of the [data type Extension](https://www.hl7.org/fhir/extensibility.html).
+FHIR provides for user customization through extensions.
+Extensions are added to resources by populating pre-existing arrays designated for this purpose.
+Most resources have extension and a modifierExtension arrays at the top level, inherited from [DomainResource](http://hl7.org/fhir/R4/domainresource.html) (exceptions include Bundle, Parameters, and Binary).
+Every element of a resource also has an extension array, inherited from [Element](https://www.hl7.org/fhir/element.html).
+These arrays contain elements of [data type Extension](https://www.hl7.org/fhir/extensibility.html#extension).
+Particular types of extensions are created by profiling Extension.

 In FSH, extensions are created using [extension rules](#extension-rules).
-These rules have the effect of adding the extension to the corresponding FHIR extension array, technically, by slicing that array.
-The extension is referred as a member of the extension array, using its name or URL in square brackets.
+These rules have the effect of adding the extension to the corresponding FHIR extension array (technically, by slicing that array).
+The extension is then referred to by its name or URL as a member of the extension array using square brackets, i.e., `extension[{name or URL}]`.

 <!-- However, extensions being very common in FHIR, FSH supports a compact syntax for paths that involve extensions.
 The compact syntax drops `extension[ ]` or `modifierExtension[ ]` (similar to the way the `[0]` index can be dropped).
 The only time this is not allowed is when dropping these terms creates a naming conflict.-->